This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 To freshen up your garbage disposal, all you need is a few lemons.
 Add a few drops of lime juice to the opening of the garbage disposal and let it stay for a while.
 It will help loosen anything that is caked on the disposal blades.

-I hope that you can continue keeping your kitchen nice and clean using this Complete Kitchen Cleaning Guide.
+Now we hope that you can continue keeping your kitchen nice and clean using this Complete Kitchen Cleaning Guide.
+If you found the post useful, then don’t forget to share it!